 Make Smooth Strawberry Jam into a Feast

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 A lovely homemade jam is an excellent addition to my Prep Ahead Brunch Feast.

 An easy Baked Oatmeal combines with my homemade Sesame Bagels and Butter, my luscious Breakfast Casserole and Bourbon Peach Compote to make a gorgeous stress free brunch feast!
 There are even some Choc Orange Muffins thrown in for a little sweet treat!

 There is a whole world of variations and advice for how you should prepare your jars and deal with the jars once they’re sealed.
 They vary from person to person and country to country.

-Here in the UK we largely make sure that the jars are properly sterilised, we fill the jars with the hot jam, seal them and thats that.
+Here in the UK we largely make sure that the jars are properly sterilised, fill the jars with the hot jam, seal them and that’s that.
 In the US it is almost a given that the jars will then be “processed” to complete the “canning” process.
-I have purposely provided no links here – if you’d like to learn more about canning, Google is your friend!
+I have purposely provided no links here – if you’d like to learn more about canning, Google is your friend.

-There are a lot of strong feelings about this in the “jam community” (there is one!) which I have no interest in being drawn into.
-All I know if that UK cooks have been making jam for a very long time with no high death rate as a result.
+There are a lot of strong feelings about this in the “jam community” (yes there is one) which I have no interest in being drawn into.
+All I know is that UK cooks have been making jam for a very long time without any issues.
 Therefore I am more than happy to follow the UK process for my jams.